UVVM/UVVM/GETTING_STARTED.md

 If you want to run a demo testbench using the Utility library, including the SBI BFM, you can run bitvis_irqc/tb/irqc_tb.vhd

 ## For developers who understand the basics of UVVM Utility library and need more than just basic testbenches:
-# Step 1
+### Step 1
-A very brief introduction to making a structured testbench architecture can be found here:
+A very brief introduction to making a structured testbench architecture can be found under https://github.com/UVVM/UVVM/tree/master/_supplementary_doc Advanced Verification - Made simple.